• Integrations

 Coinpass is about as UK-regulated as a crypto exchange gets

-It is worth being clear about what Coinpass actually is, because it shapes everything that follows.
+What Coinpass actually is shapes everything that follows.
 Founded in London in 2018, Coinpass is a UK exchange and OTC brokerage serving retail investors, professional traders and businesses, with fiat, crypto and stablecoin pairs and a desk for large or recurring trades.
 It is registered with the FCA as a cryptoasset business under the money-laundering rules, holding firm reference number 921481 since September 2021, and in 2023 OANDA, a global broker best known for regulated forex and CFD trading, acquired a majority interest in it.
 OANDA went on to run its FCA-registered UK crypto platform on the back of that deal.

 The point for tax is simple.
 This is not an offshore app keeping UK users at arm's length.
 It is a UK-registered firm, owned by a regulated broker, dealing in pounds through UK banking rails.
 A business built that deliberately inside the system is a business whose customer activity is visible, and staying compliant is the whole point of the model.